LiminalLogic/computational-anthropic-principle/README.md

 ### 5.2 The Principle of Iterative Substrate Transition

-Low-C(H,t) histories emerge through a recurring, non-teleological cycle of substrate transitions, driven by the crossing of cost curves between maintaining a legacy system and investing in a new, more efficient one (e.g., biological cognition → digital cognition).
+Low-C(H,t) histories emerge through a recurring, non-teleological cycle of substrate transitions, driven by the crossing of cost curves between maintaining a legacy system and investing in a new, more efficient one.

+*Examples include the transition from hunting and gathering to agriculture, from oral storytelling to the written word and, potentially, from biological to digital cognition.*

 #### 5.2.1 The SCP Efficiency Paradox